Avoid the costs of manual handling slips, trips and falls

 1. Good handling – a visual guide

 To promote best practice in your workplace, follow these simple steps when training people in safe manual handling.
-It will protect you and your workforce and encourage good health and productivity.

 Further guidelines on good handling can be found in our downloadable guide.